-In the largest and most competitive World Lacrosse Championships to date, Bermuda traveled to Denver, USA and proved it was up to the task.
+Bermuda once again stepped unto foreign soil in Denver, USA and proved it was up to the task.
 Bermuda finished second in its division for the first time in team history after facing Ireland, France and Uganda.
 Despite losing more than half of its roster to injuries during the tournament, Bermuda was able to finish 24th out of a field of 38 different countries.

 The Bermuda men traveled nearly halfway across the globe to Netanya, Israel to compete in the largest ever World Championships with a field of 46 teams.
 Bermuda's deepest roster to date faced stiff competition from Puerto Rico (7th) and Wales (13th) but was able to emerge with its best international record to date of 5 wins and only 3 losses.
 With five key players aged 18 and younger, the future of Bermuda Lacrosse has never looked brighter.

 2020 U-19 Men's WORLD LACROSSE CHAMPIONSHIPS